 |Affinity Bloc:||Sub-Saharan Peoples|

-The elders of the villages remember the time when the wild animals were so plentiful, one could almost walk up to an antelope and catch it with bare hands.
-But now, because of the revolutionary changes which have affected the nation, it is impossible for the Fania to live off the wild game they hunt.
+The elders of the few dozen Fanya villages remember the time when the wild animals were so plentiful, one could almost walk up to an antelope and catch it with bare hands.
+Because of modern changes, it is nearly impossible for the Fanya to live off wild game they hunt.
 The government strongly encourages the Fanya people to farm, not hunt the endangered large animals.
 The government wants the animals to become part of a growing tourist trade.
 The Fanya have had to resort to farming millet, maize, sorghum and peanuts as well as raising chickens to supplement their diet.
-Even now, when a Fania farmer working in his field hears the yelp of a jackal or the snort of a warthog, he will want to drop his planting sabre and pick up his hunting spear.
+Even now, when a Fanya farmer working in his field hears the yelp of a jackal or the snort of a warthog, he will want to drop his plow and pick up his hunting spear.
 Elders rule the Fanya villages.
 Families arrange marriages with the consent of the young people.
 When rains are plentiful the Fanya thrive.
 In draught period which are frequent on the savannah the Fanya find it hard to meet the basic needs of their families.
 Unfortunately, the majority of Fanya are unable to read and write.